 But we can answer these ‘big’ questions about our existence when we start with the premise and perspective that God exists, Philotheos, and apply the consequent framework of thinking and reference [or paradigm] philotheism.

-As explained on the appropriate Page, the quintessence of God is evident in the revealed definition, “I AM”.
+The quintessence of God is evident in the revealed definition, “I AM”.
 Reflection upon that definition must lead us to realise that it is indeed correct, even if we refuse to accept God for ourselves.

 I accept the “I AM” definition which God has declared, as would Jews and Muslims.

 I also accept Jesus Christ’s claim to be the incarnate “I AM”.

 Our existence must then be predicated on God’s existence.
 Therefore:

 DEUS ERGO SUMUS !